adamdecaf/cert-manage/README.md

 # Trim down what CA's are trusted on your system
 $ cert-manage whitelist -file digicert.json
-$ cert-manage app chrome -whitelist -file digicert.json
+$ cert-manage whitelist -app chrome -file digicert.json

 # Backup and Restore the current trust
 $ cert-manage backup